roshantaneja/School_Notes/80_Learning_Education/81_High_School/81.10 Junior_Year/81.13_AP_Language/0_Anthropocene/The Anthropocene Reviewed One-Pager.md

 ### Someone I'd Send This To:

 A friend who loves quirky sports and existential debates.
 This review is the perfect blend of both.
-The person who comes to mind for me is Sebastian Deras, but hes also reading this book so it may seem a little redundant to send it to him.
+The person who comes to mind for me is Sebastian Deras, but he's also reading this book so it may seem a little redundant to send it to him.

 ### New Word/Phrase Learned: